juddfranklin1/eventful-widget/readme.md

 - Ability to track events not necessarily associated with an element, such as keyboard events.
 - Ability to track load events and other non-user-triggered events (requires persistence of tracking).

-- Improve event data:
-  - element data
-  - event-specific data such as the key pressed in a keydown or keyup event.
-  - timestamp
-  - geolocation

-- Styling to gracefully integrate with a given site.
+- Improved ability to unobtrusively integrate with a given site.

 #### I know.
 Lots to do.
 Please enjoy, suggest, fork, or star stay tuned for updates!